Language-Research-Technology/corpus-tools-slang-survey/README.md

 Corpus Tools for creating an OCFL repository for the Slang Survey Data Collection.

+This corpus tool also uses the [Postal Areas - 2021 - Shapefile](https://www.abs.gov.au/statistics/standards/australian-statistical-geography-standard-asgs-edition-3/jul2021-jun2026/access-and-downloads/digital-boundary-files) data from the Australian Bureau of Statistics to map the postcodes of the collection's research participants.
+In order to create the geojson file required in the `data` folder for this, see the steps under Usage.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (v22 or newer needed for oni-ocfl)